This is the top of this pageSite menu here

 Blank1

-☆ Efforts to reduce food loss (multiple answers)
+☆What we are doing to reduce food loss (multiple answers)

 ☆Vegetables that tend to be left over (multiple answers)

-☆ Meat, fish, processed foods, foods that do not last long (multiple answers)
+☆ Meat, fish, processed foods, and foods that tend to be left over (multiple answers)

 Group 1: Recipe suggestions using frozen and dried vegetables